itsmeadriana/taskinator/README.md

 ###

 With contributions from the following sources:
- * The Coding Bootcamp starter files, including the HTML.index skeleton and a stylesheet.
+ * The Coding Bootcamp's included stylesheet
+ * HTML5 boilerplate
  * My very patient and encouraging tutor.

 ❤️  Made with love by Adriana  ❤️